 Although technology makes home/school communication easier, it does not change the fact that teachers have only one 50-minute planning period per day.
 Your child’s teachers will make every effort to respond to e-mails and phone calls within 48 hours.
 We would like to promise “instant” responses, but the time demands during the teaching day make that impossible.
 Please know that we share a common goal: success for your child.
 Please use http://fcps.blackboard.com to access homework and classroom assignment and to view additional class information.
 You are able to email your child’s teacher through FCPS 24/7 Learning as well.

 A debit system similar to the one used at automated teller machines is available for meal purchase.
 Most Frost students use this system, eliminating the need to carry cash.
+See information included in this packet.
 Students who received free or reduced lunch fees last year will continue to receive the benefit for at least 10 days while applications are processed.
 FCPS Office of Food and Nutrition Services mail applications to parents and guardians in August.
 Applications are also available in Student Services.
-Learn more here.

 BACK TO SCHOOL NIGHT

-Seventh grade back to school night will be on Thursday, August 31st at 6:30 P.M.
-Eighth grade back to school night will be Thursday, September 7th, at 6:30 P.M.
+Back to School Night is August 30th at 6:30pm for 7th and 8th grade students.
 You will have an opportunity to visit with your child's teachers and meet our administrators and counselors.
 This evening is for parents only.
 We look forward to seeing you.